systemli/systemli-website/src/en/service/hosting.md

 #### Analytics

 For public websites like blogs and news portals, it can be useful to know how often content is being read.
 Most websites use Google Analytics for that.
-Upon request, we offer Piwik as a privacy friendly alternative.
-Piwik takes the wish for privacy on side of the users into account as well as the needs of website operators.
+Upon request, we offer Matomo (formerly Piwik) as a privacy friendly alternative.
+Matomo takes the wish for privacy on side of the users into account as well as the needs of website operators.

 #### SSL-encryption